 9. I don’t like to ski alone – how do I find other members to ski with?

-There is a group of recreational skiers that meets on Wednesdays.
-By joining the group you will likely meet skiers of similar abilities.
+Most years, there is a group of recreational skiers that meets on Wednesdays.
+By joining the group folks usually meet skiers of similar abilities.
 Also, many members have met ski partners through volunteer work in the Club.

 10. Do I need to display my membership or visitor tag when using the trails?

 11. Can I bring a guest to the Club?